Team-based Hydrological Experiment Design

 - Activity 3: the top group gets 20 points, 2nd place gets 10 points, and 3rd place gets 5 points.

-- Write and submit a brief (~2 page) report explaining the experiment, including 1-2 key graphics that help convey the experiment and the expected results.
+- Write a brief (~ 2 page) report explaining the experiment, including 1-2 key graphics that help convey the experiment and the expected results.
 This is intended to cement the ideas that were developed and gain practice writing quick proposals, which is a common requirement of working in the real world.

 I'm Scared to Speak Publicly